Filters

 Here we see that 3 tasks have the word ’m..ting’ in the description.
 This is a regular expression, although it can also be just a simple word.

-This assumes you have enabled regular expression support, using the rc.regex configuration setting.
+This assumes you haven’t disabled regular expression support, using the rc.regex configuration setting.

 Complex Filters